 Glomerulonephritis is diagnosed by symptoms, urinalysis, and blood tests of kidney function.

-Once pulmonary-renal syndrome has been diagnosed, doctors try to determine the cause.
+Once a pulmonary-renal syndrome has been diagnosed, doctors try to determine the cause.
 They order blood tests for antibodies directed against the person's own tissues (called autoantibodies).
 If test results do not reveal the cause, doctors may need to remove a small piece of lung or kidney tissue for analysis (biopsy).

 In most people, pulmonary-renal syndrome is caused by an autoimmune disorder, so treatment typically requires high doses of corticosteroids (such as prednisone) to suppress the immune system.
 If people are very ill, they are often also given cyclophosphamide to further suppress the immune system.
 Rituximab may be used instead of cyclophosphamide.